 ment's involvement in the case, concluding that "Reagan wanted the case closed as soon as possible to avoid a situation like the Miami riots in 1980," which may have caused Atlanta police to act prematurely in arresting Williams.
-He cited a speech Vice-President George Bush made in Atlanta praising the "capture of the murderer" before Williams' trial, which he believes influenced the public The representative observed that the informer "drew on politics" to pinpoint the Klan in the murders, adding that he didn't draw on all available information sources.
+He cited a speech Vice-President George Bush made in Atlanta praising the "capture of the murderer" before Williams' trial, which he believes influenced the public against Williams.
+The representative observed that the informer "drew on politics" to pinpoint the Klan in the murders, adding that he didn't draw on all available information sources.
 This man bore a striking resemblance to Williams.
-He "Most of his allegations are based on research rather was average height, heavy-set, and had a round face than prophecy," the legislator said.
-"His 'visions' with hairstyle and facial characteristics similar to Wilshow him that there is police corruption - his research convinces him that some element of the KKK is responsible for the deaths of the children.
-In terms of his spiritual gift to prophesize, I doubt it seriously.
-A reporter with an Atlanta newspaper also responded with the informer, noting that he believed the informer was a visionary "not knowledgeable on the facts of the case."
-"He seems to want publicity - I don't know why."
+He "Most of his allegations are based on research rather convinces him that some element of the KKK is responsible for the deaths of the children.
+In terms of his spiritual gift to prophesize, I doubt it seriously.'
+A reporter with an Atlanta newspaper also corresponded with the informer, noting that he believed the informer was a visionary "not knowledgeable on the facts of the case."
+"He seems to want publicity - I don't know why.'
 The reporter added that "the murders are still going on in Atlanta."
 "Shortly after the Safe Summer '81 program, 3 young black girls were found strangled in the Atlanta area," he said.